 I thought a security blanket was only to help soothe a child.

 Surprisingly, I’ve found that you soothe the family just as much.
 When we lose you, the world stops turning until you are back safe in his little hands.
 I envy you, Blankie.
 How do you do what you do?
 How do you know just how to soothe him?
 I would love to know.
 It is a physical and emotional transformation that happens when you are near.
-Everything could be wrong in the world, and as long as you are nearby, he knows he is going to make it through.
-I watch him with you and wonder how I might be the thing he cries for one day, while simultaneously being grateful it isn’t me.
+Everything could be wrong in the world, and as long as you are nearby, he knows he will make it through.
+I watch him with you and wonder how I might be the thing he cries for one day while simultaneously being grateful it isn’t me.

 I am not trying to be rude.